divio/divio-cloud-docs/background/environments.rst

     users who have signed up for access to Beta-release features. `Enable Beta features in your account settings
     <https://control.divio.com/account/contact/>`_.

 The **Add environment** button allows you to create additional environments.
+For example, you might create a *QA* environment for in-depth testing of new functionality, or to explore development of functionality in a new branch of the codebase before it's merged back into the main branch.

-Each can be based on an existing environment, or can be set up from scratch.
+Each new environment can be based on an existing environment, or can be set up from scratch.